Did your relationship turn bad?

 Since Rap prices are calculated based on current market conditions for a particular type and grade of diamond, the ratio between the Rapaport value and the selling price of your diamond could give you an idea on the efficiency of the deal.

 Besides buying from distributors, some jewelers may also take in used jewelry from individuals directly.
-When doing business with these jewelers, you have to go prepared with the knowledge of your diamond’s appraisal value and preferably, a GIA certificate.
+When doing business with these jewelers, you have to go prepared with knowledge of your diamond’s appraisal value and preferably, a GIA certificate.

 You see, these jewelers are businessmen and just like you, they want to get the most out of their deals.
-Very often, they will probably offer to buy your jewelry at a value below dump price.
+Very often, they will only offer to buy your jewelry at a value below dump price.

 Now, dump price is roughly 40% of any diamond’s Rapaport value.
 In my opinion, this is the value you should never go below when trying to sell to a jeweler.
 In my personal experience, most jewelers tend to start at low prices and slowly move higher as negotiation takes place.
 To start off, they would probably propose a price that’s below dump price to undercut your value and maximize their profits.